kn45/local-mr/README.md

 # local-mr

-Make streaming map-reduce task run on local machine with with multiprocessing.
+A simple tool for streaming map-reduce task running on local machine with with multiprocessing.

 ## Example